 Mix up your flavor combinations but trying cardamom, vanilla extract, or a pinch of ground cloves instead of (or in addition to!) the cinnamon.

-Try it on toast, bagels, or in oatmeal.
-Peanut Butter Sweet Potato Spread will stay good in your fridge for about 5-7 days – if you have leftovers!
+Try this delicious take on peanut butter spread on toast, bagels, or in oatmeal.
+Sweet Potato Spread will stay good in your fridge for about 5-7 days – if you have leftovers!